The Reality of Growing a New Business Online

 Growing a business online looks different for everyone.
 It’s a vastly different experience for each person.
 We all have different cultural, societal, and financial advantages and disadvantages.
 And those advantages and disadvantages affect how we grow as businesses.

 Expectations need to be managed.
+Success needs to be uniquely defined.

 This is a side of online business that is rarely if ever talked about openly or publicly.